yyrichy/Summit/privacy-policy.md

 **Are my login credentials/location collected?**

 Username, password, and school district are saved locally to your device.
-We DO NOT have the ability to retrieve or access the data.
-Your location is used only when you click the find districts button, so that the app can find your nearest school districts.
+We DO NOT have the ability to retrieve or access the data remotely.
+Your login credentials are sent to your school district to retrieve your grades/other information to display in the app.Your location is used only when you click the find districts button, so that the app can find your nearest school districts.

 **Information Collection and Use**